ericc6134/WWEB/README.md

 Inside it, load the folder "templates" (do not load "ett").
 Click the Babble extension icon.
 It will show a list of words translated (for all urls).

+Translated words will be in bold.

-Unfortunately this app is not really ready, and can only translate a specific group of words. :(
+Unfortunately this app is not really ready, and can only translate a specific group of words. :( Still, it's interesting when FB says "so and so commented on your <b>foto</b>."